spot_img

 AI image generated by Google Gemini

-English is spoken by approximately 1.5 billion people worldwide (including native, second-language, and foreign-language speakers), making it the most widely spoken language on Earth.
-It is the dominant language of international business, science, aviation, diplomacy, and the internet.
-That dominance is a direct product of British colonialism, subsequently reinforced by American cultural and economic power.
+Approximately 1.5 billion people speak English worldwide; as native speakers, second-language speakers, or foreign-language learners; making it the most widely spoken language on Earth.
+It is also the dominant language of international commerce, science, aviation, diplomacy, and internet communication.
+Much of this English-language dominance stems directly from British colonialism, reinforced afterward by American cultural and economic influence.

-Largest territory: The British Empire (~35.5 million km², ~24% of Earth’s land).
+Largest geographic footprint: The British Empire (~35.5 million km², ~24% of Earth’s land).

-Most widely spoken language legacy: The British Empire — English is spoken by ~1.5 billion people.
+Widest use of a language: The British Empire — English is spoken by ~1.5 billion people.

 15 Empires That Shaped the Modern World; At a Glance